Dustbin-Li/GATpp/docs/mymodule.typ

 - [4] Graph Attention Networks
 - [5] Graph Attention Networks v2
 - [6] HOW TO FIND YOUR FRIENDLY NEIGHBORHOOD: GRAPHATTENTION DESIGN WITH SELF-SUPERVISION
+- [7] Planetoid: A benchmark dataset for graph classification